J0hn1975/Milestone-Project-One-Reef/README.md

 The main goal of this site is to present useful information about the band on a website that is easy to navigate.
 > 12. Present the end-user with a clear and simple navigation menu
 > 13. A button on the 404 page that takes the user back to the Home page
-> 14. A media page with a collection of videos and pictures.
-> 15. An informative biography about the band.

 ---

 ## Structure